-Earlier this year, the City Council approved the creation of a Downtown Streetscape Master Plan to assist in the implementation of the City’s existing Downtown Dublin Specific Plan (DDSP).
+The City Council approved the creation of a Downtown Streetscape Master Plan to assist in the implementation of the City’s existing Downtown Dublin Specific Plan (DDSP).
 This plan is used to guide and encourage reinvestment in the Downtown and create a vibrant and dynamic commercial and mixed-use center.
 The DDSP is 289 acres and is divided into three districts: Transit-Oriented, Retail, and Village Parkway.

 The Plan is intended to strengthen the identity of the Downtown through a unified streetscape and identity program.
 Items to be considered include improvements to the pedestrian experience, walkability, signage, furniture, and public art.
 These potential improvements will be implemented through future public and private capital improvement projects.

 The City’s consultant team, which includes landscape architects and urban planners, will be supporting City Staff in engaging the community and preparing the plan.

 Sign up to receive notifications through our online "Notify Me" subscription.
 You'll learn about other opportunities to provide input on potential improvements to Downtown Dublin in order to create a unified streetscape and identity through walkability, signage, furniture, and public art.